salo-lab/salo-lab.github.io/research/index.md

 ### 1. Nanoscale architecture of LD and VLDL formation
 Lipid droplets (LDs) and very-low-density lipoproteins (VLDLs) originate from the same ER membrane but drive opposing metabolic fates: lipid storage versus secretion.
+Dysregulation in either pathway leads to disease: excessive storage of lipids in LDs drives fatty liver disease, while excess secretion via VLDLs promotes dyslipidaemia and atherosclerosis.
 We are interested in how ER nanodomains bias lipid flux toward one pathway or the other.

 **Open questions include:**
 - What architectural features define LD- versus VLDL-forming ER regions?